 It’s up to us to cultivate courageous faith in spite of the hardships of life.
 When we do, our circumstance may not change, but our response to it changes everything.

-When life becomes hard, and we began to lose our hope, it is easy to believe we are alone.
+When life becomes hard and we are having difficulty regaining hope, it is easy to believe we are alone.
 We begin to create false thoughts like “No one will understand” or “They won’t love me if.”
 Then just like that, our world becomes smaller and smaller by the day.
 We share less.
 We isolate more.

 When we connect to a healthy community, we can express our feelings and experiences without judgment or ridicule.
 Connecting to our community can help us see situations from a fresh perspective while encouraging us to take accountability for our actions.
 These people are present in our lives in the good and challenging moments of life.
 So, let them in.
 Allow others to be there for you.
-You will be surprised how lighter our load can be when we choose to share the weight with others.
+You will be surprised how lighter our load can be and how we regaining hope is possible when we choose to share the weight with others.

 Remember, your community should encourage you to see hope and God’s truth in your difficult season.
 Does your community lead you to God first?
 Does your community stretch and motivate you to apply God’s word to your situation?
 Does your community check on you and celebrate how God is moving in your situation?